rmcanany/SolidEdgeHousekeeper/README.md

 You can refine the search using a file filter, a property filter, or both.
 See the file selection section for details.

 If any errors are found, a log file will be written to the input folder.
 It will identify each error and the file in which it occurred.
-When processing is complete, a message box will give you the file name.
+When processing is complete, the log file is opened in Notepad for review.

 The first time you use the program, some site-specific information is needed.
 This includes the location of your templates, material table, etc.  These are populated on the Configuration Tab.